mylabpcb/myCPU/pages/en/mycpu/downloads/technical_docs.md

 hero_height: hero-minHeigth
 hero_darken: false
 ---
-On this page you find the downloads for all related technical documentation to the myCPU One project.
+On this page you find the downloads for all related technical documentation to the myCPU project.

 ### Organization